timjogorman/RicherEventDescription/guidelines.md

 records or news articles, some sections might have a separate, local time.
 These will always include a specific date, which will be marked not with DOCTIME, but with SECTIONTIME.
-In these cases, any DocTimeRel annotations will link to this section-specific time. \emph{If no separate date is explicitly given for a section, assume that it shares the overall DOCTIME.
+In these cases, any DocTimeRel annotations will link to this section-specific time. **If no separate date is explicitly given for a section, assume that it shares the overall DOCTIME**.

 - **head start date=**12/13/2010**" rev=0002**